00 / CLI and MCP credential handles

-BitterPass is for teams whose agents touch production APIs, cloud consoles, billing systems, and internal control planes.
-It replaces broad service accounts, copied env vars, and unauditable bot access with human approval, per-run scope, and replayable audit.
+BitterPass is for teams whose agents and MCP tools touch production APIs, cloud consoles, billing systems, and internal control planes.
+It replaces broad service accounts, copied env vars, and unauditable bot access with human approval, per-run scope, revocation, and receipts.

 Human approval